 Finance is the beating heart of any business, and there is more pressure than ever on managers and employees to keep this beating heart healthy and stable.
 That’s why a financial dashboard comprising of crucial KPIs such as the working capital, cash conversion cycle or vendor payment error rate will provide insights on the company’s financial state – liquidity, invoicing processes, and budgeting, among others.

-Let’s say you work in a finance department and you need to make sure the company is liquid, the invoices are paid, and the cash conversion cycle steadily declines over time.
-With financial KPIs illustrated in the example above, you immediately spot if any of these metrics cause concern or management is on the right path to success.
-You can even create a comprehensive finance report that will be automatically shared on specified time intervals with all the KPIs you need.
+Let’s say you work in a finance department, and you need to make sure the company is liquid, the invoices are paid, and the cash conversion cycle steadily declines over time.
+With financial KPIs illustrated in the example above, you immediately spot if any of these indicators cause concern or management is on the right path to success.
+You can even create a comprehensive finance report that will be automatically shared at specified time intervals with all the KPIs you need.

-This is one of the KPI dashboard templates that use metrics that provide you with a data-story, visually depicted on a single screen where you can interact and dig deeper into the data that interests you.
-Additionally, metrics are updated automatically so you don’t need to export numerous spreadsheets to generate valuable insights.
+This is one of the KPI dashboard templates that provide you with a data-story, visually depicted on a single screen where you can interact and dig deeper into the data that interests you.
+Additionally, data is updated automatically so you don’t need to export numerous spreadsheets to generate valuable insights.

-This sales cycle representation serves as a detailed depiction of the entire sales’ performance, and each sales rep and manager should pay close attention to these metrics.
+This sales cycle representation serves as a detailed depiction of the entire sales’ performance, and each sales rep and manager should pay close attention to this information.
 A Salesforce KPI can’t stand alone, and with the possibility to interact with each part of this dashboard, everyone in the sales department can celebrate their strengths and work on weaknesses.

 The most important marketing KPIs pinpoint the core of any serious business: costs and generating revenue.
-You can see in the example below how these metrics give you a single screen overview which you can additionally explore on a more detailed level.
+You can see in the example below how these key indicators give you a single screen overview which you can additionally explore on a more detailed level.

 A comprehensive marketing dashboard will give you these statistical answers which you can present to your CEO or investors and prove the profitability of conducted marketing activities.
 If you want to dig to the operational level, then it makes sense to further explore each channel, what exactly they bring to the bottom line, and optimise them accordingly.